RWTH-EBC/FiLiP/README.md

 broker and use its functionalities before you learn how to connect IoT Devices and store historic data.

-**NOTE**: Currently, we are refactoring the library in order to provide a better validation mechanism.
-After this big step we will work on further examples, and on the integration of further advanced functions supporting effective context data modeling using validated data model structures.

 ## Testing

 We use unittests to write our test cases.